nissinissi/multiplicative-persistence/README.md

 This repository includes an attempt to find other integers whose multiplicative persistence is 11, using a brute force search and some of the observations in https://oeis.org/A003001.

 The digit product of a number of persistence 12, is a number of persistence 11.
-This means that if one of the known numbers of persistence 11 has prime factors in the set {2,3,5,7}, the problem is solved.
+This means that if one of the known numbers of persistence 11 has prime factors that all belong to the set {2,3,5,7}, the problem is solved.